Kasekopf/loop-casual/README.md

     class 4 - Saurceror
     class 5 - Disco Bandit
     class 6 - Accordion Thief
+  help - Show this message and exit.

+Major Options:
   pulls NUMBER - Number of pulls to use.
 Lower this if you would like to save some pulls to use for in-ronin farming.
-(Note that this argument is not needed if you pull all your farming items before running the script). [default: 20] [setting: loopgyou_pulls] tune TEXT - Use your hewn moon-rune spoon to retune to this sign when optimal. [setting: loopgyou_tune] delaytower - Delay the NS tower until after ronin ends. [default: false] [setting: loopgyou_delaytower] seasoning BOOLEAN - If true, get special seasoning from SongBoom boombox after the beginning of the run. [default: true] [setting: loopgyou_seasoning] actions NUMBER - Maximum number of actions to perform, if given.
-Can be used to execute just a few steps at a time. [setting: loopgyou_actions] verboseequip - Print out equipment usage before each task. [setting: loopgyou_verboseequip] fax BOOLEAN - Use a fax to summon a monster.
-Set to false if the faxbots are offline. [default: true] [setting: loopgyou_fax] ignoretasks TEXT - A comma-separated list of task names that should not be done.
+(Note that this argument is not needed if you pull all your farming items before running the script). [default: 20] [setting: loopgyou_pulls] tune TEXT - Use your hewn moon-rune spoon to retune to this sign when optimal. [setting: loopgyou_tune] delaytower - Delay the NS tower until after ronin ends. [default: false] [setting: loopgyou_delaytower] delaywar - Delay the war until after ronin ends, then finish with stuffing fluffers. [default: false] [setting: loopgyou_delaywar]

+Minor Options:
+  fax BOOLEAN - Use a fax to summon a monster.
+Set to false if the faxbots are offline. [default: true] [setting: loopgyou_fax] seasoning BOOLEAN - If true, get special seasoning from SongBoom boombox after the beginning of the run. [default: true] [setting: loopgyou_seasoning]

+Debug Options:
+  actions NUMBER - Maximum number of actions to perform, if given.
+Can be used to execute just a few steps at a time. [setting: loopgyou_actions] verboseequip - Print out equipment usage before each task. [setting: loopgyou_verboseequip] ignoretasks TEXT - A comma-separated list of task names that should not be done.
 Can be used as a workaround for script bugs where a task is crashing. completedtasks TEXT - A comma-separated list of task names the should be treated as completed.
-Can be used as a workaround for script bugs. list - Show the status of all tasks and exit. [setting: loopgyou_list] help - Show this message and exit.
+Can be used as a workaround for script bugs. list - Show the status of all tasks and exit. [setting: loopgyou_list]
 ```

 ### Will this script work for me?